I Have a Thing About Bathrooms: Synopsis

 With Frank and Elena (Kirby Howell-Baptiste) in the car, Eve begins to drive away, while Villanelle gives chase and shoots after them.
 Eve suddenly stops and gets out of the car to talk to Villanelle, ignoring protests from Frank and Elena.
 Eve and a stunned Villanelle stare at each other wordlessly.
 Villanelle toys with Eve by faking shooting herself, then fires a warning shot to the ground near Eve's feet, and disappears into the nearby woods.

 While stopping at a diner, Eve and Elena question Frank about the assassins.
 Frank remembers one of the women is called Oksana, which Eve relays to Kenny (Sean Delaney).
 Kenny informs her the results of the tests on the suitcase, which revealed copious amounts of Villanelle's DNA.
 Eve and Elena take Frank to a safe house, where Carolyn (Fiona Shaw) is waiting.
 Elena goes home, and Carolyn and Eve question Frank.
 Frank reveals he was approached by a group called "The Twelve", who offered to pay for his dying wife's medical treatments in exchange for information, including Eve's investigation.
 He also says Villanelle's kills follow a pattern, with the aim of destabilising and sowing chaos in the world.
 Eve asks Kenny to look into The Twelve.
 Carolyn tells Eve the police found only Diego's body at the scene.

-Eve returns to the office and join Kenny in searching through records of people named Oksana.
+Eve returns to the office and joins Kenny in searching through records of people named Oksana.
 She identifies Villanelle as Oksana Astankova, who was incarcerated in a Russian prison for killing a man and cutting off his penis.
 The records also show she supposedly died in prison four years ago.

 Eve arrives at her home with the suitcase.
 She puts on a dress from the suitcase and applies the perfume.
 She goes to the kitchen to read through the file on Villanelle.
 She hears a sound and goes to investigate, finding nothing.
 She turns around to see Villanelle in the house.
 Eve runs upstairs and locks herself in the bathroom.
 Villanelle kicks down the door and overpowers her by shoving her into a bathtub and turning on the tap, explaining she just wants to have dinner with her.